Atomic Blender (PDB/XYZ)

 all atoms in the PDB/XYZ file and represents the atoms as balls in the Blender world.

-Atomic Blender (PDB/XYZ) is interesting for scientists, who want to visualize their atomic structures described in PDB or XYZ files with Blender.
+General motivation: Atomic Blender (PDB/XYZ) is interesting for scientists, who want to visualize with Blender their atomic structures described in PDB or XYZ files.
 Thanks to Blender, fancy graphics of molecules, crystal structures, surfaces, nanoparticles, clusters and complex atomic arrangements can be obtained.
 Such graphics meet the standards of top-level journals, which have a high impact factor.
 See Examples at the end of this page.

 Info about PDB and XYZ